vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 pkg install PACKAGE
 ```

-If you want to install Git, you can do:
+To install Git, you can do:

 ```bash
 pkg install git